jordbort/lemony-friend/README.md

 - `!rps` - Use this command to challenge lemony_friend to a game of Rock, Paper, Scissors.
 You may can use `!rps rock` `!rps paper` `!rps scissors` to specify your move, or simply use `!rps` and a move will be chosen at random.
 - `!chant` - Use this command to have lemony_friend chant it in all caps in chat.
 - `!yell` - Use this command with a message to send that message across all channels where someone has chatted in the past hour.
+- `!count` - Use this command to check the counter.
+Each channel lemony_friend is in has a counter set to zero by default.
+The counter can be added to or subtracted from by using a number (`!count 1` or `!count +` to add one, `!count -1` or `!count -` to subtract one, or any other number).
+There are also keywords that can be used to adjust the counter.
+Use `!count set 5` to change the counter directly to five, for example.
+Use `!count name deaths` to set the custom name of the counter, in case you'd like it to be less generic-sounding.
+Use `!count reset` to set the counter back to zero, and remove its custom name.
 - `!define` (or `!definition` or `!meaning`) - This command can be used followed by a word to look up its definition using an API from [API Ninjas](https://api-ninjas.com/).
 - `!lemon` (or `!lemons`) - This command can be used to check how many lemons the sender (or another user) has.
+- `!lemonboard` (or `!lemonrank`) - This command can be used to check who the top three users are that have the most lemons.
 - `![use]lemon[append?]` - This command is a wildcard that can be used.
 [Use] can be any verb (or verb phrase), and [append?] could be an optional suffix, if "lemon" is meant to be a descriptor, or possibly to pluralize "lemon" to all "lemons".
 - `!lemonify` - This command can be used to transform another user's message into lemons.
 - `!insult` - Use this command to generate a random, Mad Libs-style "insult" directed at yourself or another user.
 You can add your own verbs, nouns, and adjectives to its word bank by using the respective commands.